Indonesian Democratic Party of Struggle

-The Indonesian Democratic Party of Struggle (Partai Demokrasi Indonesia Perjuangan, PDI-P) is a centre to centre-left, secular-nationalist political party in Indonesia.
-Since 2014, it has been the ruling and largest party in the House of Representatives (DPR), having won 110 seats in the latest election.
+The Indonesian Democratic Party of Struggle (Partai Demokrasi Indonesia Perjuangan, PDI-P) is a centre to centre-left, populist-secular-nationalist political party in Indonesia.
+Since 2014, it has been the ruling and largest party in the House of Representatives (DPR), having won 110 seats in the latest election (2024).
 The party is led by Megawati Sukarnoputri, who served as the president of Indonesia from 2001 to 2004.

 In 1996, Megawati was forced out of the leadership of the Indonesian Democratic Party (PDI) by the New Order government under Suharto.
 After Suharto's resignation and the lifting of restrictions on political parties, she founded the party.
 PDI-P won the 1999 legislative election, and Megawati assumed the presidency in July 2001, replacing Abdurrahman Wahid.
 Following the end of her term, PDI-P became the opposition during the Susilo Bambang Yudhoyono (SBY) administration.
 Megawati ran with Prabowo Subianto in 2009, but they were defeated by SBY.
 In 2014, PDI-P nominated Joko Widodo (Jokowi) as its presidential candidate.
 The party returned to power following its victory in the legislative election, and Jokowi was elected president.
 PDI-P continued its success in 2019, and Jokowi was re-elected for his second term.
 In 2024, the party won the legislative election, but its presidential candidate, Ganjar Pranowo, lost to Prabowo, who ran with Jokowi's son Gibran Rakabuming Raka.
 Jokowi's alleged support for Prabowo strained his relationship with PDI-P, leading to his formal ousting (along with Gibran and his son-in-law Bobby Nasution) in December 2024, months after the Constitutional Court (MK) rejected all claims.

 It is a member of the Council of Asian Liberals and Democrats, the Network of Social Democracy in Asia, and the Progressive Alliance.